sekoyo/lightgrid/NOTES.md

 ### Tasks

 - Fast path for evenly spaced rows (static row meta and instant virtual window)
-- Include instructions to use from CDN
-- Changelog page (pull in CHANGELOG.md)
 - Row resizing
-- Move col sort icon to abs and put in padding area
 - Example with loading placeholders in cells
 - Row re-ordering with drag'n'drop
 - Safely limit row/col window range?